 Did you know solar panels are made of silicon, which is also used to make computer chips?
 That’s why they’re so efficient.
-Did you also know that these panels work best when they face south?
+Did you also know that these panels work best in Australia when they face north?
 This means the sun can shine on them all day long, making them more productive.
+This article tackles the seven solar energy facts you should never miss out on.

 Salt has been found as an efficient storage solution for concentrated solar power (CSP) generators as it can store heat from the sun’s rays even after dark.
 This means that it could be a perfect solution for storing renewable energy from CSP plants in deserts, where large amounts of unused land and sunlight are plentiful.